taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 The sun is setting in the sky, and everyone looks exhausted.

-Nova: **"It seems our consensus is building towards moving our re-forestation efforts away from Manaus and Gruta de Judeia for at least a year, and keeping the movements of the Central Hearth to the west of the [Rio Negro](https://en.wikipedia.org/wiki/Rio_Negro_(Amazon)).
-I'd like to hear from any Elders whose feelings remain incompatible with this decision."**
+Nova: **"It seems our consensus is building towards keeping the movements of the Central Hearth to the west of the [Rio Negro](https://en.wikipedia.org/wiki/Rio_Negro_(Amazon)) while monitoring both Manaus and Gruta de Judeia...I'd like to hear from any Elders whose feelings remain incompatible with this decision."**

 The gathered Elders are all silent.
 Nova looks around the Central Hearth and clucks with satisfaction.

-Nova: **"Concerning the fate of our visitor, Asoka Morei, our consensus seems to be building towards letting them stay with us for as long as they wish, under the condition that they will remain a child in the eyes of the Automata -- Asoka will never be eligible to receive an intradermal shield, nor to block a consensus of the Elders.
-Are there any Elders whose feelings remain incompatible with this decision?"**
+Nova: **"Concerning our visitor, Journeyhume Asoka Morei...they may stay with us for as long as they wish...Are there any Elders whose feelings remain incompatible with this decision?"**

 The gathered Elders are again all silent, many turning to look at Asoka, who is still sitting at the edge of the Central Hearth.
 Asoka, hair now braided into a neat, pretty crown, with Iri in their lap, looks a little embarrased by the attention but relieved.
 Min is watching Amadou, who looks a bit sad and distant.
 Jina gives Asoka a smile, but there is the tiniest hint of pity in her smile.
 Asoka glances at Majhee, who gives them a huge, warm smile of encouragement.

 Nova now sighs.

-Nova: **"Concerning the alliance with the Biononymous, our consensus seems to be building towards rejecting the alliance for now, until we learn more about the Orbiters.
-Towards this end, in one moon's time Minka will present a detailed plan for her First Quest, to learn more about the Orbiters at one of their schools.
-I do not agree but I will stand aside.
+Nova: **"Concerning Tree Surfer Minka's First Quest...we approve Inker Amadou's experiments on the possible upgrade to the dermal shield.
+The Council of Elders will re-covene when these experiments have concluded.
 Are there any Elders whose feelings remain incompatible with this decision?"**

 Osiel looks unsatisfied, but most of the Elders look relieved that the consensus has ended up the way it did.
 Again, everyone is silent.
 Nova nods, clearly eager to wrap things up.
 Min and Amadou exchange a look of joyful triumph, and even as Jina clutches Amadou's hand with apprehension, she also gives Min a radiantly proud smile.

 Nova: **"Very well, we have reached consensus.
 Thank you everyone for your time.
 We'll be moving out in the morning."**

+Min turns to Jina and Amadou.

+Jina: **"Minkinha..."**

+Min: **"So...you're not mad at me?"**

+Jina: **"Minha queridinha, I've never been prouder!"**

 Asoka watches Min celebrate the Elders' final decision with Jina and Amadou.
 As Asoka hugs Iri, their eyes fill with tears again.

 ### Page 6

-**"One week later: near the entrance to [Abismo Guy Collet](https://www.wondermondo.com/abismo-guy-collet/)"**
+**"One week later: near the entrance to [Abismo Guy Collet](https://www.wondermondo.com/abismo-guy-collet/)..."**

 The late morning sun filters into Asoka's sleeping bubble, a private SynTh structure suspended in a tree at the edge of a [tepui](https://en.wikipedia.org/wiki/Tepui) in the [Serra do Aracá](https://en.wikipedia.org/wiki/Serra_do_Aracá_State_Park), [looking out over the re-growing Amazon rainforest below](https://en.wikipedia.org/wiki/Tepui#/media/File:TepuiRio.jpg).
 Asoka's red hair, splayed out on the pillow in their SynTh hammock, glistens in the bright light.
 Iri is splayed out on top of Asoka's chest, snoring peacefully.
 Asoka's jacket, head scarf, and face veil hang on the tree trunk next to one of the hammock's anchor points.
 On the massive tree branch extending out underneath Asoka's hammock, Asoka's boots and socks are neatly placed, just underneath the jacket and head gear.
 Asoka's gloves are tucked into the jacket pockets, fabric fingers curling over the edge of the pocket openings.
 On another hook on the main trunk, on the other side of Asoka's hammock anchor, is a cloth water canteen.
 A spiral staircase is carved into the main trunk, leading in one direction down to the Central Hearth, and in the other, all the way to the top of the tall canopy tree.